NangoHQ/nango/docs/docs/providers/bitbucket.md

 ## Using Bitbucket with Nango

 Provider template name in Nango: `bitbucket`
-Follow our [getting started guide](../reference/guide.md) to add an OAuth integration with Bitbucket in 5 minutes.
+Follow our [quickstart](../quickstart.md) to add an OAuth integration with Bitbucket in 5 minutes.

 ## App registration & publishing